 He was leader of Peru, and “President of Colombia.”
 The entire country of Bolivia is named in his honor.

 Born on July 24, 1783, he was serendipitously raised in an age of revolutions, and was one of the key leaders in the struggle for independence from Spain, which he would help to spread throughout Latin America.

 Just as George Washington has been honored and remembered for his leadership during the cause of independence in the United States by naming streets, cities, counties, states, and even the nation’s capital after him; posterity has likewise honored Simón Bolívar by using his name on a vast collection of landmarks throughout the Americas.

 But genuine commemorations are not the same as adopting an image for political purposes.

 Perhaps no one has misappropriated the iconic image of Simón Bolívar more blatantly or extensively as Hugo Chavez (who ironically hails from Bolivar’s own homeland in Venezuela) .

 Since first being elected in 1999, Chavez has leaned on the popular image of the nation’s (and region’s) Libertador as a way to shore up his own controversial and destructive agenda.

 Chavez named his ideological “Bolivarian revolution” after Bolívar, and renamed Venezuela’s currency the “Bolívar Fuerte.”
 He is known to sit with a prominent painting of Bolivar in the background, even had the country of Venezuela itself renamed, to “The Bolivarian Republic of Venezuela.”
 In 2010, Chavez went so far as to have Bolívar’s remains exhumed, publicized the event personally, and placed his government’s seal on the disturbed remains of the country’s liberator before reburying him.

-But perhaps plagiarizing Bolívar’s character has also been intended as a way to preemptively inoculate himself from Simon Bolivar popularity, which is based on an ideological foundation which contrasts harshly, and fundamentally with Hugo Chavez’s Chavismo, and his self styled revolution.
+But perhaps plagiarizing Bolívar’s character has also been intended as a way to preemptively inoculate himself from Simon Bolivar’s own contrasting ideology, which rests on a foundation which contrasts harshly, and fundamentally with Chavismo.